Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 You can also use free invoicing software like Wave if you prefer something a little more high-tech.
 With a Wave account, you get access to invoicing tools, accounting software, and receipt scanning totally free.
 There are no hidden catches or trial periods.

-Stuff to Skip When Starting Your Business
+Unnecessary Expenses to Avoid When Starting Your Business

 When you’re starting a business and funds are limited, you’ll be pleased to know there are things you can most definitely do without — or at least save for later.